 Yes.
 Prior to 2022, Queen Elizabeth II was not present at two openings of parliament in 1959 and 1963 – in both cases as she was in the late stages of pregnancy.
 On these occasions, the speech was read on the Queen’s behalf by the lord chancellor and the opening of parliament happened through a royal commission appointed by the sovereign.

 On 9 May 2022 it was announced that the Queen would not be present at the opening of parliament the following day.
 However, the way that the Queen’s absence was dealt with in 2022 differed from previous occasions on which she was unable to attend.

 For the opening of parliament on 10 May 2022, the then-Prince of Wales delivered the speech and took part in the ceremonial aspects of the day, along with the then-Duke of Cambridge Prince William.
-They did this as ‘counsellors of state’, a position held by a small number of senior royals to whom the Queen can delegate certain functions.
+They did this as ‘counsellors of state’, a position held by a small number of senior royals to whom the Monarch can delegate certain functions.
 For the Prince of Wales to exercise the specific function of opening parliament, Letters Patent were issued under the terms of the 1937 Regency Act.
 Under the terms of the Regency Act, counsellors of state are required to act in pairs, and for this reason Prince William accompanied his father to the opening of parliament.

 This was the first time a counsellor of state opened a new session of parliament – although counsellors of state have previously been delegated other responsibilities, for example while the Queen was on a visit to Malta in 2016.

 Enabling the Prince of Wales to open parliament as a counsellor of state meant that the ceremonial aspects of the day were changed far less than they would have been if parliament were opened through a royal commission.